Naresh Purohit, Newsagent and Convenience Store Owner

 “To be successful we need to listen, adapt to the needs of our local community and create a completely different customer experience”

 Building trust and a strong link with the community he serves is the key weapon in Naresh’s armoury.
 And it was these same qualities that drew him to join The Retail Mutual 10 years ago.
 Established in 1999 the Mutual was set up to provide an alternative to traditional business insurance, and had been specifically designed for those in the news trade.
-If offered them better group buying leverage, a more sympathetic approach to the handling of their claims and a sense of community that united independent retailers.
+It offered them a more sympathetic approach to the handling of their claims and a sense of community that united independent retailers.

 Meeting the needs of the next generation

 With the boom in digital communications and increased pressure on the high street, many of the Mutual’s members have since extended their business beyond traditional news agency.
 “By necessity, newsagents have had to expand to become more generalist convenience store owners, extending their product range into areas that may be beyond their comfort zone, just so that they can compete with the supermarkets and larger high-street names”, explains Naresh.